anthonyq7/aegis/README.md

 ## Problem Statement
 **Can we detect AI-generated code in academic and professional settings?**

 Generative AI has been integrated across various workflows, notably for coding tasks.
-The actually source of code, especially for academic integrity purposes, has come into question.
+The actual source of code, especially for academic integrity purposes, has come into question.
 This projects fine-tunes CODEBERT to explore:

 1.**Classifying code origin**: Is it human or AI?
 2.**Exploring detecton limits**: Where does the model fail?
-3.**Inform Policy**: To what it extent are its applications?
+3.**Inform Policy**: To what extent are its applications?

 The model is evaluated on datasets of human and AI-generated solutions to similar competitive programming problems written in Python.